JGuo99/cs426_The_Creator/README.md

 - 25 Dirt to spawn a planet
 - 15 Air to evolve Terra Planet

+**Menu**
+- Activate evolution menu by clicking on a planet
+- Activate planet spawn menu by pressing Right SHIFT

+**UI**
+- Resource counter for dirt and air

 ## Build: Pre Alpha 2

 _**Current Functions:**_